 Knowing installation of unapproved faucets can be grounds for the loss or suspension of a plumber's license.
 The plumbing inspector commonly will also look for certification marks on the faucet.
 If the owner of an unapproved faucet refuses the remove an uncertified faucet, then the next step is either a civil suit for an injunction or a misdemeanor citation, or both.
 Not good news, either way.

 The final enforcement arm is your insurance company.
-Insurance companies virtually invented the concept of product testing and certification back when the government was not the least bit interested in such things, and sponsor Underwriters Laboratories which tests and certifies or "lists" complying products, including faucets but also including toasters, dishwashers, fishing rods, flashlights, telephones etc.
+Insurance companies virtually invented the concept of product testing and certification back when the government was not the least bit interested in such things, and sponsor Underwriters Laboratories which tests and certifies or "lists" complying products, including faucets but also including toasters, dishwashers, fishing rods, flashlights, telephones, etc.

-All homeowner policies require that any plumbing installation meet plumbing codes, and an uncertified faucet does not meet code.
+All homeowner policies require that any plumbing installation meet plumbing codes and an uncertified faucet does not meet code.
 If a faulty faucet causes damage to your house, your insurance company is going to look for the certification mark on the faucet.
 If it is not there, the likelihood that the company will pay for the damage is very small.

 The culprit is hard water.

 faucets are tested in crystal clear, often distilled, water.
 Testing labs don't want their testing apparatus gunked up with mineral deposits, so they eliminate minerals from the water used for testing.
 This is not, however, the typical household environment in which the faucet will be used.
-City and well water routinely contains an abundance of dissolved minerals which tend to deposit themselves on the inner workings of a faucet, and, over time, grind away at the faucet until some part finally gives up and the faucet fails.
+City and well water routinely contain an abundance of dissolved minerals which tend to deposit themselves on the inner workings of a faucet, and, over time, grind away at the faucet until some part finally gives up and the faucet fails.